How to treat Ambien addiction

 2. Behavioral treatments for Ambien addiction

-Behavioral treatments for any kind of drug addiction help engage people in drug abuse treatment.
-These types of treatments help specifically modify attitudes and behaviors related to drug abuse.
+Behavioral treatments for any kind of drug addiction help people get to the root cause of why they take drugs.
+These types of treatments also help modify attitudes and behaviors related to drug abuse.
 Therapies can also teach life skills to handle stressful circumstances or help people identify environmental cues that may trigger intense craving for drugs and prompt another cycle of compulsive abuse.
 Finally, behavioral treatments for drug addiction provide incentives for abstinence.
 Behavioral treatments for Ambien include:

 - Community reinforcement approach